 Do yourself a favor and bolster your diet with these fall fruits and vegetables that should make it to your shopping cart this season.
+Head to this article for four simple salad recipes that you can incorporate these fall fruits and vegetables to.
 We promise your body will thank you!

 Think beyond the latte, bread, cookies and sweets when it comes to this popular seasonal favorite.
 Pumpkin is packed with fiber, with 1 cup cooked containing 7 grams of fiber for just 80 calories.

 Raw pumpkin has only 15 calories per 1/2 cup, and is full of iron, zinc, and fiber.
 It's high in vitamin C and beta carotene.
 Pumpkins are also high in lutein and zeaxanthin, substances that may help prevent the formation of cataracts and reduce the risk of macular degeneration.

 For those on a plant-based diet, a stew featuring a variety of nutrient-dense beans is an easy recipe to whip up when the temperatures dip into sweater weather.
 In addition, you can check out this Pumpkin Guide with tons of amazing recipes and ideas for your tastebuds.

 You may be able to pick up a variety of apples year round at the market, but peak apple picking season is undoubtedly autumn.
 From the classic Gala and Golden Delicious to the seasonal Granny Smith for pies, apples come in all shapes, sizes and flavors to meet your particular preference.